-Edmonton's International Festival of Winter Cinema (IFWC) recognizes and celebrates local and international cinema with winter, mountain, and polar themes of any style or genre, with a focus on films featuring indigenous peoples, immigrants, winter life, or address climate change.
+Edmonton's iconic International Festival of Winter Cinema (IFWC) recognizes and celebrates local and international cinema with winter, mountain, and polar themes of any style or genre, with a focus on films featuring indigenous peoples, immigrants, winter life, or address climate change.
 We are the world's only free outdoor all-winter film festival and show selected films on a giant snow screen.

 Our third season will showcase feature and short films in conjunction with our programming partner, SilverSkate Festival, Edmonton's festival for winter sports, arts and culture, and recreation for the whole family.
 After a day at Silver Skate, join us, heated by blankets, hot chocolate or coffee, and fires, to watch the best in recent and classic local, Canadian, and international winter shorts and feature films.